Further information

 Kelly Ormond received her MS in Genetic Counseling from Northwestern University (1994) and a post-graduate certificate in Clinical Medical Ethics from the University of Chicago (2001).
 She joined the Health Ethics and Policy Lab at ETH as a Bioethics Research Scientist in February 2021, and maintains a part time position as Clinical Professor in the Department of Genetics at Stanford School of Medicine.
 Prior to joining ETH, Kelly practiced as a clinical genetic counselor in the United States for >25 years.
 She has spent over 20 years educating MS level genetic counselors, most recently at Stanford University (2007-2020), teaching courses in medical genetics, counseling, ethics and research.
 Her bioethics research focuses on translating new genetic technologies (genome sequencing, non-invasive prenatal diagnosis and gene editing) into clinical practice, consent and disclosure of genetic test results, and personalized medicine.

-Kelly Ormond is lecturer in the short course From Clinical Problem to Research Question and Modern Study Concepts / CAS ETH in Digital Clinical Trials.
+Kelly Ormond is lecturer in the short course The Power of Study Design / CAS ETH in Digital Clinical Trials.

 portrait of Judith Saffort